 Issue Deep Dive

-In 2020, 6% of the UK’s bilateral allocable ODA was spent on projects with a principal climate change component, below the DAC average of 9%.
-While bilateral allocable ODA funding to climate in 2020 slipped below the DAC average, from 2016-2019, the UK remained consistent in meeting the DAC average.
+In 2020, 10% of the UK’s bilateral allocable ODA was spent on projects with a principal climate change component, just above the DAC average of 9%.

 The UK contributes some of its climate financing through multilaterals.
 Not all these funds are considered ODA.

-Looking for a
+Looking for a cross donor perspective?

-Learn more about SEEK's work on Education
+Learn more about SEEK's work on climate

 Explore other deep-dives